djhshih/djhshih.github.io/res/exercises.md

 Below are some simplified representative examples of problems that we solve in our research projects.

+Each entry below contains a set of exercises on a specific programming language or topic.

 ## Programming exercise sets

-Before attempting these exercises, you should consult the [programming](/res/programming) page.
+Before attempting these exercise sets, you should consult the [programming](/res/programming) page.

 - [R](https://github.com/djhshih/exercise-r)